butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

   - 🏷: Use this model's preview image's prompt
 * Above buttons support thumbnail mode of Extra Network
 * Option to always show additional buttons, to work with touchscreen.
+* Works for all tabs of Extra Networks - Textual Inversion, HyperNetworks, Checkpoints and Loras

 # Install